armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 our Deck service (the UI), and `gate.demo.armory.io` to be our Gate service (the API).

-## Exposing Spinnaker on EKS with a public Load Balancer
+## Exposing Armory on EKS with a public Load Balancer

 ### Create a LoadBalancer service

-While there are many ways to expose Spinnaker, we find the method described in this post to be the easiest way to get started.
+While there are many ways to expose Armory, we find the method described in this post to be the easiest way to get started.
 If your organization has other requirements, this post may be helpful as you start working through the process.

 **Operator**